fraterrisus/walkthroughs/dragon-wars/maps/tars-underground.md

 > Kirk looks over to the transport tube and sees a party just standing there completely bewildered.
 "Who are you?" are the last words said as the strange people vanish.
 "Illogical" says Spock.

-This is hands-down the weirdest easter egg in the entire game.
-I screamed out loud, booted up an old save file, and ran to that spot to verify it for myself.
+This is hands-down the weirdest easter egg I've ever seen.
+When I found it in the decompiled game code, I screamed out loud, booted up an old save file, and ran to that spot to verify it for myself.

 ## Bestiary